jeromeetienne/demo.videovr360/ar-vr-report/case-of-google-glasses.md

 * people were scared of on privacy issues
 * Obviously, it didnt help it was was from google.
 * The fact it was used in every day life didnt help on privacy either.

+## What about the tech aspect tho ?
+* they didnt do badly
+* the 'faillure' of google glass seems more due to market conditions than due to technical grounds.